-State and Local Infrastructure Report Cards: The success of "ASCE's Report Card for America's Infrastructure" (www.infrastructurereportcard.org) has inspired a number of Sections and Branches to develop their own Report Cards through the State and Regional Report Card Program.
-A state or local Report Card on Infrastructure has the potential to be an appealing product for the media and a useful tool to educate elected officials, provided that the results are packaged so that it attracts their attention.
+State Infrastructure Report Cards: The success of "ASCE's Infrastructure Report Card" (www.infrastructurereportcard.org) has inspired a number of Sections and Branches to develop their own Report Cards through the State Report Card Program.
+A state Report Card on Infrastructure has the potential to be an appealing product for the media and a useful tool to educate elected officials, provided that the results are packaged so that it attracts their attention.
 For more information on developing and releasing a Report Card on Infrastructure, email reportcard@asce.org to receive the Report Card Guidebook and state-specific guidance from ASCE's Government Relations staff.

-Professional Achievement of Section or Branch Members: Most newspapers have an "On-the-Move" section that lists job promotions and professional achievements of local leaders.
+Professional Achievement of Section or Branch Members: Most newspapers have an "Onthe-Move" section that lists job promotions and professional achievements of local leaders.
 A news release sent to the editor that lists your Section or Branch newly-elected officers or a distinguished achievement of a member is a quick way of gaining recognition for your Section, Branch or member.